-Residente, Bad Bunny Sound Off On Puerto Rico Protests With 'Afilando Los Cuchillos'
+Residente, Bad Bunny And iLe Share Puerto Rico Protest Song 'Afilando Los Cuchillos'

-Amid the most crucial political crisis to hit Puerto Rico in its modern history, two popular Puerto Rican musicians have released a protest song that is spreading across the island as fast as news of the next demonstration against the local government.
+Amid the most crucial political crisis to hit Puerto Rico in its modern history, three Puerto Rican musicians have released a protest song that is spreading across the island as fast as news of the next demonstration against the local government.

 "Afilando Los Cuchillos" ("Sharpening The Knives") was released on July 17 on YouTube by Residente from the iconic band Calle 13 featuring Benito Martinez Ocasio, the real name of Puerto Rican hip-hop star Bad Bunny as well as Ieana Cabra Joglar, who records as iLe and is the younger sister of Residente.